jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

 ### 79B Compensation for contravention of wholesale certification requirement
 (1) If the court orders a person to pay a pecuniary penalty under section 79A in respect of the contravention of a wholesale certification requirement, the court may, in addition, order a person to pay compensation to any person who has suffered, or is likely to suffer, loss or damage as a result of the contravention (the aggrieved person).
-(2) An application for orders under this section may be made by the Financial Markets Authority or any aggrieved person.
+(2) An application for orders under this section may be made by the FMA or any aggrieved person.
 (3) The application must be made within 1 year of the date of the pecuniary penalty order.
 (4) The court may make an order under this section whether or not any aggrieved person is a party to the proceedings.
 (5) In proceedings under this section, the court may make such orders as it thinks fit.